 The character debuted in New Fun Comics #6 (Oct.
 1935), which was the last issue under that title before it became More Fun Comics, and the feature bore the byline "Leger and Reuths," a pseudo-anagram of their names.
 This decision might have been because the same magazine contained other works credited under their real names.

 The earliest features were single-paged and serialized.
 "Doc" Occult was an investigator of the weird, billed as a "Mystic Detective," or more frequently "the Ghost Detective."
-The "ghost breaker" was a concept from the early 20th century literature and films.
+The "ghost breaker" is a concept from the early 20th century literature and films.

-In the original Golden Age tales, Dr. Occult usually did not always exhibit inherent super-powers.
+In the original Golden Age tales, Dr. Occult did not necessarily exhibit inherent super-powers.
 He was "sworn to combat supernatural evil in this world," and was aided by his "mystic symbol" — which looked rather like a sand dollar.
 He battled villains with supernatural powers such as vampires and werewolves.

-The character went without an origin story until 1987, when Roy Thomas and E. Nelson Bridwell embellished Dr. Occult's early adventures with richer details in Secret Origins v.2 #17 (Aug.
+The character went without an origin story until 1987, when Roy Thomas and E. Nelson Bridwell embellished Dr. Occult's early adventures in Secret Origins v.2 #17 (Aug.
 1987).
 This story affirmed that Occult did possess innate super-powers, which he learned from his Oriental masters, the Seven.
 Dr. Occult was reintroduced just prior to this origin story, in All-Star Squadron #49 (Sept.
 1985) and Crisis on Infinite Earths #11 (Feb.
 1986).
 Since that time, he has become a favorite magical guest star across the DC Universe.

 The first issues of New Fun were large: 10" x 15".
 The title was renamed More Fun with issue #7, which shrunk to 10" x 12".
 With issue #9, it settled into its final size of 8" x 10".
 The two-page installments in More Fun Comics #10–12 (May–Aug.
 1936) were printed only in black-and-white, and that from #13 (Sept.
 1936) was duotone colored in blue and red.